xuwd11/cs207_Weidong_Xu/syllabus.md

 The primary goal of this course is to teach you how to develop effective software for scientific applications.
 In order to achieve this goal, there are several non-negotiable topics that must be included in the course.
-We will focus on _System and Software Engineering_ and _Language_.
+We will be concerned with two primary thrusts:  _System and Software Engineering_ and _Language_.
 Morevoer, we aim to provide you with a suite of modern software development techniques and workflows.
 The following list includes topics that will be covered in this course.
 See the [Course Schedule](schedule.md) for details on how the topics fit together.

 * Version control
 * Python (basics)